 The classroom library should be a special place in your classroom in order to highlight the importance of reading, books, and literacy.
 The library corner is where quality children’s literature is organized, categorized, and displayed and where the leveled library is housed.
-The classroom library can be filled with inviting items such as lamps and plants and can include cozy spaces where students can read alone or together.
+The classroom library can be filled with inviting items such as lamps and plants and can include cozy spaces where children can read alone or together.
 In a small classroom, the library corner is often combined with the large group area.

 __ Choose a quiet space away from the busier traffic flow areas.

 __ Make the library cozy and inviting.
-For example, use bean bags, couches, chairs, low tables, pillows, lamps, plants, framed pictures of students reading or favorite book covers, and stuffed animals to create a comfortable environment.
+For example, use bean bags, couches, chairs, low tables, pillows, lamps, plants, framed pictures of children reading or favorite book covers, and stuffed animals to create a comfortable environment.

 __ Sort your books by theme, genre, author, and level.
 Include books that reflect children’s home languages.